 Mistake 7: Using Wrong Cleaning Products

-The Problem: Harsh chemicals damage stainless steel, plastic shelves, and door gaskets.
+The Problem: Harsh chemicals can damage stainless steel, plastic shelves, and door gaskets.

 Approved Products: